-The coronavirus pandemic may have put a dampener on the longest-running international TV music competition last year, but the annual Eurovision Song Contest is bringing back the beats – and kitsch – this year.
+The coronavirus pandemic put a dampener on the longest-running international TV music competition last year.
+And this year, despite the Ukraine war looming over proceedings at the annual Eurovision Song Contest, the beats, kitsch and glitz are back.

-Set to be held in the Dutch port city of Rotterdam, the 65th annual contest, which was cancelled in 2020, will return with a slimmed-down version starting with semi-finals on Tuesday.
+Set to be held in Turin, Italy, the 66th annual contest, which was cancelled in 2020, will begin with two semi-finals on Tuesday and Thursday, followed by the grand final on Saturday, May 14.

 Originally created to promote tourism, the contest features industry experts, as well as viewers from each participating country casting a number of votes for contestants.
 The song that receives the most points after every country has voted is named the winner.